dmz44/Robotics_Assignment_5/README.md

 * Prompt 1: Provide the main components of a ROS 2 system as a bulleted list.
 Do not add any introductory or concluding sentences.
 List exactly four components.

-* **Code Generation**
-* Prompt 1: I'm building a service robot.
-Can you help me write a Python function for human interaction?

 **[Remote-PC]** Try running the demo code that allows you to speak to a LlaMa via voice using whisper and espeak.
 Close the previous program with ctrl+c and try running this demo code on the docker shell.

 ```bash